najlaksouri/GWAS-Workflow/README.md

 ## GWAS-Workflow

 Performing a Genome-Wide Association Studies (GWAS) can be a laborious task.
-In this reporsitory, we describe the pipeline that we have adapted to carry on a GWAS analysis using **ddRAD-seq-derived SNPs**.
+In this repository, we describe the pipeline that we have adapted to carry on a GWAS analysis using **ddRAD-seq-derived SNPs**.
 Underneath this README, we illustrate the different steps needed to run the analysis and we provide the codes necessary to reproduce this work.